oscarhealth/style-guides/python.rst

 Exceptions
 ++++++++++

-- Constants which should be denoted by UPPER_SNAKE_CASE.
+- Constants, which should be denoted by UPPER_SNAKE_CASE.

 - If absolutely necessary, internalize and provide access through functions or accessors.